-A Hastings College graduate, John began his forecasting career at KHAS-TV in his hometown of Hastings.
+A Hastings College graduate, John began his forecasting career at KHAS-TV in his hometown of Hastings in 1990.
 He took over the weather department in 1997 before moving to the Omaha market in 2012 where he forecasted for KMTV.
 In 2017, he joined Gray Television and began forecasting weather for 10/11 News viewers.
 John was promoted to Chief Meteorologist for NBC Nebraska in early 2020.
+In November of 2021, he returned to where it all started - forecasting weather for Central Nebraska viewers at KSNB Local4.

 "The nuances of weather in the Plains is fascinating and a constant learning experience.
 There may be places that are colder, hotter, wetter or dryer, but 'there IS no place like Nebraska' in how all the elements come together creating some of the most diverse weather on the planet.